 when-do-we-add-magnesium-copy.png

 The science is clear - magnesium deficiency is very rare.
-But there are two circumstances when we may add TINY amounts of magnesium.
+These days therte is only one circumstance when we may add TINY amounts of magnesium.

-The Second is when the horse tells us it needs it.
-If the customer is disappointed with behaviour after loading chelated calcium one of our fine tuning options is magnesium.
-We designate it FineTUNE 2.
-Again we normally work within the range of 0.1 - 0.4 grams a day.
+FineTUNE 2 is the product we use for this.
+Just repeating - we normally work within the range of 0.1 - 0.4 grams a day.
 That compares to 3 grams for most modern balancers and 12-20 grams for many formulated feeds.